Slow Cooker Teriyaki Chicken

 Thicken the sauce

-Transfer the cooked chicken to a plate and tent loosely while you work on the sauce.
+Transfer the cooked chicken to a plate or cutting board and loosely cover it, leaving the cooking liquid behind.

-Whisk the cornstarch with 2 tablespoons cold water to make a smooth slurry.
+Stir the cornstarch with 2 tablespoons cold water in a small bowl until the mixture looks smooth with no lumps.

 -